 Licensure and Mentorship

-Intern Development Program and Architect’s Registration Examination Resources: Move more rapidly through the process of getting licensed with the AIA’s Intern Development Program resources and the Architect’s Registration Examination resources.
+Intern Development Program and Architect’s Registration Examination Resources: Move more rapidly through the process of getting licensed with the AIA’s Intern Development Program resources and the Architect’s Registration Examination.
 The AIA also offers numerous A.R.E. study workshops at conferences and online.
-Check out the events calendar.
-Check out AIA Pittsburgh’s Young Architects Forum (YAF) for information on A.R.E.
+Check out the events calendar and the AIA Pittsburgh’s Young Architects Forum (YAF) for information on A.R.E.
 Review Sessions and AIA Pittsburgh’s A.R.E.
 Library.

 Free AIA Continuing Education Transcript: Interns enrolled in the Internship Development Program (IDP) can submit any AIA approved continuing education course for supplementary education credit.
 1 AIA Learning Unit (LU) is equal to 1 IDP Training Hour.
 Sign up for a free AIA transcript.

 Mentorship: A series of AIA tools help you be an effective mentor, as well as help to find one.
 These programs are a collaborative effort of the AIA’s national Mentoring Task Group and numerous contributors from within and outside the profession of architecture.

 Events, Activities, Support, and Networking Opportunities: AIA Pittsburgh offers opportunities to develop leadership skills and create greater visibility for the profession in your own community.

 Networking Opportunities: Meet with key business leaders and industry professionals at local, state, and national programs and events, as well as online.
 These opportunities provide value and help to grow your business.

 National Associate Committee: Find programs, activities, and resources that ensure you have a strong voice within the AIA, including your subscription to the AIA AssociateNews and FORWARD email publications.

 Educational Programs: Keep up-to-date with the profession’s trends and issues, and fulfill mandatory continuing education requirements.